selimchiki/AppleWatchFaces/readme.md

 # AppleWatchFaces
 **Design your own watch faces for the apple watch.
 They are not *real* watch faces, but a watchOS app running on the watch that tells you the time.**

 ![APPLEWATCHFACES USAGE](AppleWatchFacesQuickDemo.gif)

-## F.A.Q.
+## Frequently Asked Questions

 1. **Can I download this from the app store ?**

-  **TLDR:** At this time, Apple is not ready for developer created watch faces -- see below for more

-  **Typical reponse from Apple if you submit an iOS app that has a watch face:**
+  At this time, Apple is not ready for developer created watch faces -- **Typical reponse from Apple if you submit an iOS app that has a watch face:**

   Guideline 4.2.4 - Design - Minimum Functionality